top of page

 Grinding activities also released metals and created noise that disturbed marine life.

-“There have been a number of fishing activities on very deep seamounts down to depths of a little over a thousand meters in places like Australia, New Zealand, the North Atlantic, the Hawaiian island chain, and natural recovery from these fishing trawl impacts usually are incomplete after about 20 to 60 years,” Drazen said.
+“There have been a number of fishing activities on very deep seamounts down to depths of a little over a thousand meters in places like Australia, New Zealand, the North Atlantic, the Hawaiian island chain, and natural recovery from these fishing trawl impacts usually is incomplete after about 20 to 60 years,” Drazen said.

 Subscribe to